akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘How many men?’ she asked.

 ‘Five and one, my lady.
 All in the King’s colours.
 They blew a horn three times.’
+He was proud of knowing his numbers.

 Beatrice walked to the gate and watched them come.